dima1034/simple-replicated-log/README.md

 - Implement Write Concerns on the primary server.
 - Introduce Artificial Delay for replicas to emulate inconsistency.
 - Handle Messages Deduplication and total ordering on secondary nodes.

+# Iteration 3

+# Changelog
+- Drop docker.override, as it seems to be confusing
+- Drop hardcoded urls from Master, and define them in appsettings